-In addition to the general University tuition and fees listed in the Student Expenses section, students majoring in Nursing assume the responsibility for the following: uniforms and other required clinical accessories, yearly physical examinations, entrance eye and dental examinations, immunizations, comprehensive achievement tests, liability insurance and any travel expenses incurred.
+In addition to the general University tuition and fees, students majoring in Nursing assume the responsibility for the following: uniforms and other required clinical accessories, yearly physical examinations, entrance eye examination, immunizations, comprehensive achievement tests, liability insurance and any travel expenses incurred.
 Students must also provide their own transportation to and from agencies utilized for clinical laboratories, and have access to a car during their community-health clinical experiences in the senior year.
 Senior status in the Nursing Program is defined as completion of at least 100 credits including cognate and prerequisite courses for NURS 450 and NURS 452.

 Applicants and students should be aware that Pennsylvania law prohibits licensure of individuals convicted of felonies related to controlled substance and may prohibit licensure if there is a conviction for any felonious act.
 For details, see the Admissions Brochure and the Student Handbook of the Department of Nursing.
+Prior to the junior year clinical courses, all Nursing majors are required to submit a Pennsylvania Child Abuse History Clearance and a Pennsylvania State Police Criminal Record Check to the Nursing Department.
+These clearances are maintained on the file in the Department of Nursing.
+Copies will be provided to clinical sites upon request.